mihai-vlc/sfcc-docs-vscode/README.md

 -   Search panel in the activity bar
 -   Details penel available as a sideview
 -   Search the current selection/word under the cursor
+-   Previous/Next page navigation in the documentation details page

 ## Installation